smilodon76/RXOS-amdOS-zergpool/README.md

 It has amdmeminfo for graphics card memory information, we type $ gpus.

-It has wifi but working only with 802.11g adapters.with 802.11n the rxos freezes.type wifi and change ssid and password and reboot the rig.
+It has wifi but working only with 802.11g adapters.with 802.11n the rxos freezes.type $ wifi ,change ssid and password and reboot the rig.

 It has a samba server to access the /home/rxos folder and the path is on linux smb://localhost/rxos  and on windows smb:\\localhost\rxos userpass is the same rxos and 1.

-Τhe operating system does not update automatically. you need to download the latest version and copy all the configs from the older one. miner-conf wallets set-oc set-ocB set-ocC
+Τhe operating system does not update automatically. you need to download the latest version and copy all the configs from the older one. miner-conf set-oc.conf set-ocB.conf set-ocC.conf

 if adding more gpus after first run type $ clean-xmr-stak to remove xmr-stak older configs.